 The New York State Education Department required every school district to adopt a plan for school-based planning and shared decision making by February 1, 1994.
 The School Improvement Team consists of staff, parents, and community members.
-The group meets monthly.
+The group meets four times during the school year.
 Through shared decision-making, the team has established a plan to increase student achievement.
-If you would like to see the plan, or acquire further information about the SIT Team, please feel free to contact the school.
+If you would like to see the plan, or acquire further information about the School Improvement Team, please feel free to contact the school.